jadame10/Paper-scissors-stone/README.md

 # Paper-scissors-stone
-Game in Paper, scissors, stone, written in React in 2021
+Game of Paper, scissors, stone, written in React in 2021